yanxiaodi/CoreMessenger/README.md

 ### Parameters

-The full singnature of the `Subscribe` method is:
+The full signature of the `Subscribe` method is:

 ```csharp
 public SubscriptionToken Subscribe<TMessage>(Action<TMessage> action,